microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 Your instructor will guide you to proceed to the Activity below for hands-on exercises for SQL Server Intelligent Performance.

-SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server Intelligent Performance from <a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md">Module 01 SQL Server Intelligent Performance of the SQL Server 2019 Lab</a> and proceed to Module 2.2 of this workshop SQL Server 2019 Security. **Note**: The SQL Server 2019 lab has Next Steps.
+SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server Intelligent Performance from <a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md">Module 01 SQL Server Intelligent Performance of the SQL Server 2019 Lab</a> and then proceed to Module 2.2 of this workshop SQL Server 2019 Security. **Note**: The SQL Server 2019 lab has Next Steps.
 Do not follow those but read the introduction and come back to the next section of this workshop.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: SQL Server Intelligent Performance</b></h2>

-Proceed directly to the following Activities from **Module 01 SQL Server Intelligent Performance of the SQL Server 2019 Lab** for a hands-on exercise about Intelligent Query Processing and how to use Query Store for Performance Analysis.
-When are you done with these activities come back to go to the next section as guided by your instructor.
+Proceed directly to the following Activities from **Module SQL Server Intelligent Performance of the SQL Server 2019 Lab** for a hands-on exercise about Intelligent Query Processing and how to use Query Store for Performance Analysis.
+When are you done with these activities come back here for the next section as guided by your instructor.

 <dl>

-  <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md#activityiqp">Activity: Intelligent Query Processing</a></dt>
+  <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md#activityiqp">Activity: SQL Server Intelligent Query Processing</a></dt>

   <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md#activityquerystore">Activity: Using Query Store for Performance Analysis</a></dt>